craftercms/docs/source/developers/plugins/studio/plugin-dashboard-example.rst

 Crafter Studio Dashboard Plugin Example
 =======================================

-The site dashboard has different dashlets depending on your role that shows at a glance all items currently in workflow, all items recently modified by the current user, etc.
+The site dashboard contains different dashlets that show at a glance all items currently in workflow, all items recently modified by the current user, etc. Dashlets shown vary depending on the user's role.
 For more information on the Dashboard, see :ref:`here <site-dashboard>`

 .. image:: /_static/images/content-author/site-dashboard.jpg